 When a course requires a C or higher, a C- is not sufficient.

-A student is allowed
+However, a student is allowed two C- grades in major or major-required courses.

 Incomplete Grades

 If a student is presented with uncontrollable circumstances, e.g., serious illness, prohibiting completion of course requirements, an incomplete grade may be requested.
 When the instructor approves and issues the incomplete grade, a contracted grade is indicated that will be used if the student does not complete and submit coursework by the deadline.